Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Set-AzureADApplicationProxyApplicationSingleSignOn.md

 ---
-external help file: Microsoft.Open.MS.GraphV10.PowerShell.Custom.dll-Help.xml Module Name: AzureAD online version:
+external help file: Microsoft.Open.MS.GraphBeta.PowerShell.Custom.dll-Help.xml online version:
 schema: 2.0.0
 ---

 # Set-AzureADApplicationProxyApplicationSingleSignOn

 ## SYNOPSIS
 The Set-AzureADApplicationProxyApplicationSingleSignOn cmdlet allows you to set and modify single sign-on (SSO) settings for an application configured for Application Proxy in Azure Active Directory.
 ## SYNTAX

 ```
 Set-AzureADApplicationProxyApplicationSingleSignOn -ObjectId <String> -SingleSignOnMode <SingleSignOnModeEnum>
  [-KerberosInternalApplicationServicePrincipalName <String>]
- [-KerberosDelegatedLoginIdentity <KerberosSignOnMappingAttributeTypeEnum>] [<CommonParameters>]
+ [-KerberosDelegatedLoginIdentity <KerberosSignOnMappingAttributeTypeEnum>]
 ```

 ## DESCRIPTION
 The Set-AzureADApplicationProxyApplicationSingleSignOn cmdlet allows you to set and modify single sign-on (SSO) settings for an application configured for Application Proxy in Azure Active Directory.
 This is limited to setting No SSO, Kerberos Constrained Delegation (for applications using Integrated Windows Authentication), and Header-based SSO.

 ## EXAMPLES